-If you've read the book, you might imagine that the author graduated from the University of Notre Dame and even enjoyed a short stint on the rugby team.
+If you've read the first book, you might imagine that the author graduated from the University of Notre Dame and even enjoyed a short stint on the rugby team.
 One of his good friends at the lake, another Notre Dame grad whose family also owned a cottage, was an accomplished barefoot skier.
 Fortunately, he has lived a long and healthy life.

 (Photo: J. T. Kelly learning how to drive a speedboat with his father and sister.)